5 Reasons You're Not Ranking Higher in Google Search Results

 - Make an effort to begin posting to your Google My Business listing if you aren’t already

-A complete Google My Business listing is essential.
+A complete Google My Business listing for real estate is essential.
 Complete listings engage interest and establish trust between customers and your brand.

 As you audit your online presence, go through these items to ensure that you’re not missing out on any important ranking factors.